PhotoPay/photopay-android/size-report/sdk_size_report.md

 ## PhotoPay SDK size report

-This is SDK size report for all supported ABIs.
-Sizes are calculated by using Android official [**apkanalyzer**](https://developer.android.com/studio/command-line/apkanalyzer) command line tool.
+This SDK size report is for all supported ABIs.
+We use the Android official [**apkanalyzer**](https://developer.android.com/studio/command-line/apkanalyzer) command line tool to calculate the sizes.

-**NOTE**: Presented APK sizes are sums of `base APK size` + `size of our SDK`.
-Roughly, `base APK size` is about `1MB`, which means that APK size increase caused by our SDK in your application will be less than presented for approximately `1MB`.
+**NOTE**: Presented APK sizes are sums of the `base APK size` + the `size of our SDK`.
+Roughly, the `base APK size` is about `1MB`, which means that APK size increase caused by our SDK in your application will be approximately `1MB` less than presented.

 | ABI | APK file size | APK download size |
 | --- |:-------------:| :----------------:|